teju2707/devops-exam-solution-tejaswini-wakte/README.md

 We will provide the *VPC ID*, *NAT Gateway ID*, *Lambda IAM Role & Policy*. \
 Check the [data.tf](https://github.com/jerasioren/devops-exam/blob/main/data.tf) for reference to those resources.

+> **Important Note**: When using the provided IAM role for your Terraform, **you won’t be able to recreate (delete and create) your Lambda.** To do that, you’ll need to create a new Lambda, leaving the previous one untouched.

 #### Configuring your Terraform backend:
 Use the following details to configure the AWS provider configuration.
 Pay attention that we are using S3 backend.